 Mevalonate Kinase Deficiency (MKD)

 Mevalonate Kinase Deficiency (MKD) is an autosomal recessive inherited disorder caused by deficiency of the enzyme mevalonate kinase (ATP: mevalonate 5-phosphotransferase) causing a defect in cholesterol biosynthesis.
-This deficiency result in two distinct types of disease: mevalonic aciduria (MVA), the severe form of MKD, and hyperimmunoglobulinemia D with periodic fever syndrome (HIDS), a milder form of MKD.
+This deficiency can lead to one of two ends of a clinical spectrum: mevalonic aciduria (MVA) and hyperimmunoglobulinemia D with periodic fever syndrome (HIDS).

-MKD is very rare.
-Approximately 30 individuals have been reported with MVA and more than 180 individuals have been reported with HIDS worldwide.
+Approximately 30 patients have been reported with MVA and approximately 180 with HIDS.